alanxue1/smartcart/README.md

   - Other
 - ✅ Mark items as complete
 - 🗑️ Long press to delete items
+- 🔊 Text-to-speech for accessibility
+- 🎨 High contrast mode for better visibility
 - 📱 Cross-platform (iOS & Android) support

 ## Tech Stack